MBrede/mlflow-docker-compose/README.md

 # MLflow Docker Compose

 Deploy an MLflow tracking server with a single command.
-Uses MinIO S3 as artifact store and MySQL as backend store.
+Uses MinIO S3 as artifact store and PostgreSQL as backend store.

 ## Quick Start